MoellerO/deploy-streamlit-app/README.md

 5. From your browser, connect to the CloudFront distribution url.
 6. Log in to the Streamlit app with the user you have created in Cognito.

-## Testing and developing in Cloud9
+## Testing and developing locally

-After deployment of the cdk template containing the Cognito user pool required for authentication, you can test the Streamlit app directly from Cloud9.
+After deployment of the cdk template containing the Cognito user pool required for authentication, you can test the Streamlit app directly from your local environment.
-You can either use docker, but this would require setting up a role with appropriate permissions, or run the Streamlit app directly in your terminal after having installed the required python dependencies.
+You can run the Streamlit app directly in your terminal after having installed the required python dependencies.

 To run the Streamlit app directly: